DevExpress-Examples/reporting-react-integrate-end-user-designer/Readme.md

-# How to use the End-User Web Report Designer in JavaScript with React Framework
+# How to use the End-User Web Report Designer in JavaScript with React Library

 This example consists of two parts: